 The world’s only guide to fish for babies.

 When it comes to fish and seafood, it’s all about careful selection.
 This is particularly true for babies, whose brains, nervous systems, and organs are still developing and impacted by the food they eat.
-The nutritional value of a fish (and the level of harmful toxins in its body) can vary greatly depending on the species, the origin, and the processing method.
 This guide is designed to help you make more informed choices when serving fish as part of your baby’s diet.

 Because chemical pollution emitted into the air from coal, oil, and natural gas plants is washed by rain into our oceans and rivers, nearly all fish now contain varying levels of toxic metals and pollutants.
 Of particular concern is mercury, a metal that once in water, is converted by microorganisms to methylmercury, a neurotoxin that builds up in fish and is known to cause brain damage.
 The most susceptible?
 Babies, unborn babies in utero, and children.